All the Way... A Decade of Song: Commercial performance

-All the Way...
-A Decade of Song debuted at number three on the US Billboard 200 with sales of 303,000 copies, the second-largest opener in Dion's career behind Let's Talk About Love (1997) which sold 334,000 units in its first week.
-The album had a second-week gain of 30% (394,000 copies) and became the third number-one album of her career.
-In its fifth week, it topped the chart again, selling 537,000 units, becoming the first number one album of the 2000s.
-All the Way...
-A Decade of Song drew its biggest weekly sales in its sixth week when it sold 640,000 copies, falling to number two.
-On the Billboards list of best-selling records of 1999 in the US, All the Way...
-A Decade of Song was placed at number thirteen with sales of 2,900,000 units.
-As of November 2019, All the Way...
-A Decade of Song has sold 8,200,000 copies in the United States according to Nielsen SoundScan, with an additional 1,100,000 units sold at BMG Music Club.
-It was certified seven-times platinum by the RIAA.
-All the Way...
-A Decade of Song is the fourth best-selling greatest hits album in the US in the Nielsen SoundScan era and the best-selling greatest hits album by a female artist.
-According to Billboard, it was the 26th best-selling album of the decade (2000–09) in the US.
+In the United States, All the Way...
+A Decade of Song debuted at number three on the Billboard 200 with sales of 303,000 copies, the second-largest opening of Dion's career after Let's Talk About Love (1997), which sold 334,000 units in its first week.
+The album rose by 30% in its second week (394,000 copies) and became her third number-one album.
+In its fifth week, it returned to the top, selling 537,000 units, becoming the first number-one album of the 2000s.
+It achieved its highest weekly sales in week six, selling 640,000 copies while placing at number two.
+On Billboards list of the best-selling albums of 1999 in the US, All the Way...
+A Decade of Song ranked number 13 with sales of 2.9 million units.
+As of November 2019, it has sold 8,200,000 copies in the US according to Nielsen SoundScan, plus an additional 1,100,000 units through BMG Music Club.
+It was certified seven times platinum by the RIAA.
+It is the fourth best-selling greatest hits album in the US in the Nielsen SoundScan era and the best-selling greatest hits album by a female artist.
+According to Billboard, it was the 26th best-selling album of the 2000s in the US.
+In Canada and Quebec, the album debuted at number one.
+It shipped one million copies and was certified diamond by the CRIA.

-In Canada and in Quebec, All the Way...
-A Decade of Song debuted at number one.
-The album shipped one million copies and was certified diamond by the CRIA.
-In the United Kingdom, All the Way...
-A Decade of Song debuted at number one, selling 74,681 copies.
-It became one of five Dion albums to sell more than one million copies in the UK.
-As of October 2008, the album has sold 1,318,223 units in the UK and was certified four-times platinum by the BPI.
-In Germany, the album entered the chart at number one, spending six non-consecutive weeks at the top.
-It was certified seven-times gold by the BVMI after it shipped 1,050,000 copies.
-Overall, it sold over five million copies in Europe and was certified five-times platinum by the IFPI.

-All the Way...
-A Decade of Song was also successful in Japan, where it peaked at number one and was certified two-times million by the RIAJ, denoting shipment of two million copies.
-In Australia, the album topped the chart for two weeks and was certified five-times platinum by the ARIA.
+In the United Kingdom, the album debuted at number one with sales of 74,681 copies.
+It became one of five Dion albums to surpass one million copies sold in the UK.
+As of October 2008, it has sold 1,318,223 units and was certified four times platinum by the BPI.
+In Germany, the album entered at number one and spent six non-consecutive weeks at the top.
+It was certified seven times gold by the BVMI for shipments of 1,050,000 copies.
+Overall, it sold over five million copies in Europe and was certified five times platinum by the IFPI.
+In Japan, the album peaked at number one and was certified double million by the RIAJ for shipments of two million copies.
+In Australia, the album topped the chart for two weeks and was certified five times platinum by the ARIA.

 Accolades

 All the Way...
-A Decade of Song received the 2000 Japan Gold Disc Award for International Pop Album of the Year and "All the Way", Dion's duet with Frank Sinatra, was nominated for the Grammy Award for Best Pop Collaboration with Vocals at the 43rd Grammy Awards.
+A Decade of Song received the 2000 Japan Gold Disc Award for International Pop Album of the Year.
+"All the Way", Dion's duet with Frank Sinatra, was also nominated for the Grammy Award for Best Pop Collaboration with Vocals at the 43rd Grammy Awards.